j4real2208/j4real2208.github.io/README.md

-# Portfolio Website
+# Jojo Johnson - Portfolio Website

-A clean, elegant portfolio website built with HTML, CSS, and JavaScript.
-This website is designed to showcase your skills, projects, and contact information in a professional manner.
+A clean, elegant portfolio website built with HTML, CSS, and JavaScript, designed to showcase my skills as a Java Backend Developer.
+This website is hosted on GitHub Pages.

 ## Features

 - Responsive design that works on all devices
-- Clean and modern UI
+- Clean and modern UI with smooth animations
-- Smooth scrolling navigation
-- Project filtering by category
+- Detailed skills section showcasing Java, Python, and Golang expertise
-- Skills showcase with progress bars
+- Projects section with category filtering
-- Contact form
-- Animated sections
+- Certifications and languages spoken sections
+- Functional contact form using Formspree
 - Mobile-friendly navigation

 ## Sections